sakitume/FS-i6-SilverLite/docs/Manual.md

 ![Edit current model](images/Edit_current_model.jpg)

-This will the "Edit model" submenu.
-This has two screens that will let you edit various properties of the model.
+This will switch to the "Edit model" submenu.
+This submenu has two screens that will let you edit various properties of the model.

 ![Edit model page 1](images/Edit_Model_1.jpg)